ArchieAtkinson/berth/README.md

   -h, --help                Print help
 ```

 To use `berth`, simply create a configuration file with an environment for your application and run `berth up <ENV_NAME>`.
-Rebuild your environment with `berth build <ENV_NAME>`, this is only required if the image updates, will automatilly rebuild if the configuration changes.
+Rebuild your environment with `berth build <ENV_NAME>`, this is only required if the image updates, will automatically rebuild if the configuration changes.

 ## Configuration